pavlokostushevych/Address-Book-Application/README.md

   - Others

 🤖 Smart Command Suggestion
-✨ Intelligent input analysis: the assistant can suggest the most relevant command based on user input (even if it's incorrect or incomplete).
+- ✨ Intelligent input analysis: the assistant can suggest the most relevant command based on user input (even if it's incorrect or incomplete).

+💾 Data Persistence
+- 📦 The program automatically saves data (contacts, notes) upon exit or even in case of a crash, ensuring no user input is lost.
 ---

 ## 💡 Project Overview